GLOBAL MARKETS-Asian shares hit 4-month high as U.S., China recoveries gather pace

 But economists noted there were caveats to the upbeat headline figures.

-Even after two months of job recovery from May, the U.S. economy has recovered only just over a third of a historic plunge of 20.787 million in April.
+Even after two months of recovery from May, the U.S. economy has recovered only just over a third of a historic plunge of 20.787 million jobs in April.

-A separate report on jobless claims, the most timely data on employment, showed initial claims for state unemployment benefits fell just 55,000 to a seasonally adjusted 1.427 million for the week ended June 27.
-The number of people receiving benefits after an initial week of aid rose 59,000 to 19.290 million in the week ending June 20.
+A separate report on jobless claims, the most timely data on employment, showed the number of people receiving benefits after an initial week of aid actually rose 59,000 to 19.290 million in the week ending June 20.

-The momentum of recovery faces more headwind as a surge of new coronavirus infections prompts U.S. states to delay and in some cases reverse plans to let stores reopen and activities resume.
+The recovery also faces more headwinds as a surge of new coronavirus infections prompts U.S. states to delay and in some cases reverse plans to let stores reopen and activities resume.

 More than three dozen U.S. states saw increases in COVID-19 cases, with cases in Florida spiking above 10,000.